Pre-Symposium III, 2020

 The Baltic Sea can be seen as an indicator of things to come, a transitional zone where both planetary and local environmental transformations have a rapid observable impact.
 The Archipelago Research Institute of Turku University, on the island of Seili in the Archipelago Sea, has for decades been gathering data on the changing salinity levels, among other factors.
 This is the place to slow down and ponder upon these questions, empirically and imaginatively, even in the face of a global emergency.

 The Aboagora Pre-Symposium 2020

-ABOAGORA – Between Arts and Sciences -symposium invites Doctoral Candidates and Art students to a research retreat directed by curator and researcher Taru Elfving (CAA Contemporary Art Archipelago), organized in collaboration with the Archipelago Research Institute of Turku on the island of Seili, a 2-hour boat ride from Turku in the Archipelago Sea.
+ABOAGORA – Between Arts and Sciences -symposium invited Doctoral Candidates and Art students to a research retreat directed by curator and researcher Taru Elfving (CAA Contemporary Art Archipelago), organized in collaboration with the Archipelago Research Institute of Turku on the island of Seili, a 2-hour boat ride from Turku in the Archipelago Sea.

-ABOAGORA is a joint effort of the ABOAGORA organizing committee, University of Turku, Åbo Akademi University, Stiftelsen för Åbo Akademi and Arts Academy of Turku University of Applied Sciences.
-Pre-Symposium is organized with the collaboration of the multidisciplinary Strategic Research Area Havet/Meri (The Sea) of the University of Turku and Åbo Akademi University, the Archipelago Research Institute and Contemporary Art Archipelago (CAA).
+The Pre-Symposium was organized in collaboration with the multidisciplinary Strategic Research Area Havet/Meri (The Sea) of the University of Turku and Åbo Akademi University, the Archipelago Research Institute, and Contemporary Art Archipelago (CAA).